Nit-Rathore/Satellite-Image-Classification-and-Urban-Growth-Modelling/README.md

 # Satellite-Image-Classification
-Using Landsat-5 data along with it's classified image, I trained an ANN model which classifies into four classes of built-up, vegetation, barren lands and water bodies.
+I trained an ANN model which classifies into four classes of  built-up, vegetation, barren lands and water bodies, using Landsat-5 data along with it's classified image

-We are using this classifier to generate Land Use/Land Cover(LULC) classification maps for different years.
+We're using the classifier to generate Land Use/Land Cover(LULC) classification maps for different years.
 In this instance, I have used, 1997 multispectral image of Bangalore data to generate a LULC map for 1998.
 Another alterate method was tried where only a few samples are taken from 1997 to predict the entire classified image of the city in 1997.